Skip to main content

 Teen Climate Ambassadors build a model resilient community

-Youth explore the local impacts of climate change in their community and investigate strategies for increasing community resilience.
+In partnership with the North Carolina Museum of Natural Sciences, Teen Climate Ambassadors is a free, week-long summer STEM enrichment program that engages 9th-12th graders in hands-on activities using science and technology to explore local climate impacts and investigate strategies for increasing resilience.in their communities.
 Participants learn skills to make a difference and work to build stronger communities alongside professionals in environmental, health and climate fields.
-All participants are encouraged to lead a resilience-building action project in their community during the school year.
+All participants are encouraged to lead an optional action project in their community during the school year.

 Juntos NC

-Summer Academy participants complete a climate justice activity
+Summer Academy participants work together during a community-building activity

-Through the YES Resilience: SEE Solutions project, up to 32 Juntos students from all participating counties will engage in summer and school-year programming that will enable youth to explore various aspects of climate resilience in their communities.
+In partnership with Juntos NC, students from participating counties will engage in summer and school-year programming that will enable youth to explore various aspects of climate resilience in their communities.
 They will participate in seasonal cohorts year-round that will be determined during the summer programming, Juntos Summer Academy.
 Students who participate will present during Academy and bring their knowledge to the county level by leading activities 2-3 times a semester in their Juntos 4-H Club and developing action projects.

 Duwamish Valley Youth Corps